 Every day i am asked about the authenticity of an item that they have just found on Facebook or ebay etc. In so many cases the item is a hopeless fake and should easily be spotted without paying me to check it out first.
 So my first suggestion has to be "educate yourself regarding autographs" as all the resources are available via the internet to enable almost anyone to learn enough to spot the forgers and fakers on ebay and elswhere.

-In many cases you do not need to know anything about autographs to spot the fakes, as many of these sellers know exactly what to do or say whatever they need to do to part you with your hard earned money and you can often spot these little tricks within their listings.
+In many cases you do not need to know anything about autographs to spot the fakes, as many of these sellers know exactly what to do or say to part you with your hard earned money and you can often spot these little tricks within their listings.
 The stories these fakers tell are very plausible and will often have photos of them with the star, but that proves nothing at all.
 Photoshop allows anyone to put their face with any star, and in many cases the images have only been stolen from another sellers site on the web anyway.
 Nothing said or shown to you by the seller should ever be taken into consideration until such time as you have proven the signature to be authentic.
 Allowing the "story" or images to imfluence you in any way will mean that they have started to reel you in and unless you are very carefull you will end up buying their fakes.

-Always remember to check the sellers other items, too mnay big names at low prices? negative feedback?
+Always remember to check the sellers other items, too many big names at low prices? negative feedback?
 'Private' auctions (this means you cannot see within the feedback the sellers previous sales!)
 There are lots of tell tale signs that the seller is selling fakes, you just need to know what to look for.
 All so often i see dealer sites with "30 years in the business" and yet nobody has ever heard of them!
 They will often have names that no other dealer has, Jim Morrison, Jimmy Page, Kurt Cobain or Bob Dylan all are very rare and almost never seen on a dealers items for sale.

 - The Price.
 As the saying goes "if it seems to good to be true, then it probably is!" is one to always remember.
 Most sellers of fakes (but not all of them) will invariably offer you an item that is priced below its true market value, making you think you will be getting a bargain that you may well be able to sell on at a later date.
 They may well suggest that you are getting it because they need to raise some cash, or suggest that you are some kind of special customer or friend.
 I have often seen a collector drawn into this kind of scam slowly and unwittingly, the seller starting with a smaller item and gradualy building up to something much more expensive.